-In addition to the RC drilling, 1523 auger samples have been collected on a 400x50m spacing across the Mt Short JV where there has been no previous exploration or assaying for lithium.
-Assay results are expected in February 2024.
+In addition to the RC drilling, 1523 auger samples have been collected on a 400m by 50m spacing across the Mt Short JV where there has been no previous exploration or assaying for lithium.
+Assay results which are pending will be used for drill target generation for a potential follow-up drill campaign later in the year.